nishiegroe/NishieGroePersonalWebsite/README.md

-# React + Vite
+# React + Vite Template

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR (Hot Module Replacement) and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Getting Started

+1. Clone this repository: `git clone https://github.com/your-repo-name.git`
+2. Install dependencies: `npm install` or `yarn install`
+3. Start the development server: `npm run dev` or `yarn dev`

+## Features

+- Uses React as the front-end framework
+- Built with Vite for fast and lightweight development
+- Includes basic ESLint rules for code quality and consistency
+- Supports TypeScript (see [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for integration instructions)

+## Configuration

-## Expanding the ESLint configuration
+This project uses the following configuration files:

-If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+- `tsconfig.json` for TypeScript settings
+- `.gitignore` to ignore generated files and directories

+## Credits

+Based on the [Vite documentation](https://vitejs.dev/) and [React documentation](https://reactjs.org/).